StarKRE22/Atomic/Docs/Elements/Values/IReactiveValue.md

 }
 ```

-You can use extension Observe and cache subscription handle
+We suppose to use [Observe](Extensions.md/#observe) extension method  and cache subscription handle
 ```csharp
 using UnityEngine;
 using UnityEngine.UI; // Required for Text